 “But I use an e-reader, so libraries aren’t for me!”

-That’s where you’re wrong (no offence).
+That’s where you’re wrong.
 Libraries are doing their best to keep up with the times, despite ongoing cuts to their funding (grrrr).
 Most, if not all, libraries have some kind of scheme in place for eBook loans.
 A lot of them even offer the devices themselves to borrow if needed.
 The eBooks you get through the library have been quality controlled, which is a helluva lot better than taking a gamble on a download that might be displayed in tiny font and riddled with typos.
 With an e-reader and a library card, you can usually arrange to borrow books online without even having to leave your couch.
 The books will be automatically “returned” from your device at the end of your borrowing time, meaning no late notices or special trips to make returns.
 It’s the best of both worlds!

 Even beyond eBooks, libraries will often offer access to all kinds of paywall content.
 In the “old days”, they would have subscriptions to hard-copy newspapers and magazines and keep them on site for visitors to read.
 Now, your library card can grant you access to subscription outlets online.
 Make sure to ask the library staff what they have on offer!